ECU announces updated plans for class of 2021 graduation

 GREENVILLE, N.C.
-(WNCT) — ECU announced updated graduation plans for the class of 2021 on Tuesday.
+(WNCT) — East Carolina University announced updated graduation plans for the class of 2021 on Tuesday.

 “It’s not ideal,” said Chris Stansbury, commencement co-chair.
 “We understand that.
 But we felt like no matter what we have to do to make this ceremony in-person so people can participate in that, it’s just a big deal.”